 Viewport collections in the Help Center theme

-Setting Up Help Center Structure
+Set Up a Single-Space Help Center

-One theme and multiple themes
+One theme vs. multiple themes

-- Use one global copy of the Help Center theme
+- Use one global copy of the Help Center theme for all viewports

 - You have multiple spaces of content in Confluence.